-The Hotel Amora Jamison is a classic hotel that feels obviously refurbished.
+The Amora Hotel Jamison Sydney is a classic hotel that feels obviously refurbished.
 Its lobby features brown tones, richly coloured rugs and warm lighting.
 It feels homey, though it doesn't bask in much natural light due to its side-street positioning.

 These warm tones flow into the rooms via plush seating and pillows in hues of grey and purple.
 This is met with modern trimmings such as brilliant white and black tiles in the bathroom, smart TVs in the living space and bedroom, and USB charger ports.

 The check-in/check-out process